Pandamentals/Dinner-Planner/README.md

 - **Library** — store dinners with a name, recipe link or note, serving size, and ingredients
 - **This Week** — generate a random Mon–Fri plan that avoids last week’s picks, swap any meal randomly or pick manually
-- **Shopping List** — ingredients grouped by meal with checkboxes to tick off while shopping
+- **Shopping List** — ingredients grouped by meal with checkboxes to tick off while shopping; copy to clipboard with `[ ]` checkmarks ready for any notes app
+- **Pantry** — save staple items (olive oil, garlic, salt…) that are automatically excluded when you copy your shopping list
 - **History** — every generated week saved by date for reference
 - **Favorites** — star dinners to filter and highlight them
 - **Skip toggle** — exclude dinners from generation without deleting them